shakebugs/shake-docs/docs/ios/setup-cocoapods.md

 Run the `pod install` command in your terminal.
 After the installation also run `pod update Shake` to be perfectly sure you're using the latest version.

-### Add Client ID and Secret
+### Add Client ID and Secret to Info.plist
-Open your workspace and in the Project Navigator, right click on `Info.plist`, and `Open as › Source code`.
+Open your workspace and in the Project Navigator, right click on *Info.plist*, and *Open as › Source code*.
-Paste this but replace `your-api-client-id` and `your-api-client-secret` with the actual values you have in [your workspace settings](https://app.shakebugs.com/settings/workspace#general).
+Paste this but replace *your-api-client-id* and *your-api-client-secret* with the actual values you have in [your workspace settings](https://app.shakebugs.com/settings/workspace#general).

 ```xml title="Info.plist"